1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 Naturally, you should change the details of the connection string to reflect your environment.

+## `OB_EDGE_PROXY`

+When set to true, 1Backend will enable the edge proxy feature.
+This feature configures the system to listen for incoming HTTP and HTTPS traffic on ports 80 and 443, respectively.

+The edge proxy acts as a public-facing reverse proxy, handling domain-based routing and TLS termination for external requests.
+It is typically used to:

+- Serve ACME HTTP-01 challenges (for automated TLS certificates, e.g., via Let's Encrypt) on port 80.
+- Handle public HTTPS traffic on port 443, routing incoming domain-based requests to appropriate backends or services based on their domain.

+When `OB_EDGE_PROXY` is not set to true, 1Backend will not start these public-facing routers.
+Only the internal API server on the `OB_SERVER_URL` port (default: 11337) will be active.

+## `OB_EDGE_PROXY_HTTP_PORT`

+This is really only used in tests, otherwise.

+##  `OB_EDGE_PROXY_HTTPS_PORT`
+This is really only used in tests, otherwise.

+**Typical Use Case**:

+Use this flag when 1Backend is running as a publicly accessible server that needs to:

+- Terminate TLS (HTTPS) at the edge.
+- Serve automated certificates via ACME.
+- Route external requests based on domain names.

 ## `OB_ENCRYPTION_KEY`

 This key is used in the Secret Svc so secrets are encrypted at rest.